 Chapter 18 touches on the benefit and reward of friendship, whilst warning of the drawback of living in isolation and self-centredness.
-A close-minded man lacks sound judgement and often spews out unwise words based on his own limited understanding and from his own biased perspective, "but the mind of the prudent acquires knowledge, and the ear of the wise seeks understanding".
+A close-minded man lacks sound judgement and often spews out unwise words based on his own limited understanding and from his own biased perspective, "but the mind of the prudent acquires knowledge, and the ear of the wise seeks understanding."

 The ear of the wise man or woman is ever open to the truth.
 They desire understanding and try to put their knowledge into practice.
 They are willing to receive instruction rather than being unduly self-assured or exhibiting a 'know-it-all' attitude.
-They demonstrate a gracious humility rather that egocentric pride and become increasingly interested in what they can learn rather than trumpeting what they already know.
+They demonstrate a gracious humility rather than egocentric pride and become increasingly interested in what they can learn rather than trumpeting what they already know.

-Although the unregenerate man can gain much value from reading the book of Proverbs and applying its wisdom in their lives, the underlying principle that should govern our acquisition of knowledge and understanding, and which should impact our entire life, is to reverence of the Lord in the beauty of His holiness.. for doing so will not only influence the lives we live today in a positive way, but will enable us to reap glorious rewards in the eternal ages to come.
+Although the unregenerate man can gain much value from reading the book of Proverbs and applying its wisdom in their lives, the underlying principle that should govern our acquisition of knowledge and understanding, and which should impact our entire life, is to reverence of the Lord in the beauty of His holiness... for doing so will not only influence the lives we live today in a positive way, but will enable us to reap glorious rewards in the eternal ages to come.

-Loving, heavenly Father, help me to develop a prudent mind and a humble heart that is growing in grace.
+Loving Heavenly Father, help me to develop a prudent mind and a humble heart that is growing in grace.
 Help me to acquire knowledge and understanding and the wisdom to know how best to utilise my skills and all I have learned.
-Open my eyes to see wonderful things in Your law and may my ear be quick to hear Your voice and my heart ready to obey Your will.
-Thank You for the book of Proverbs and the many teachings on things like practical morality, pleasing the Lord, the value of righteousness, the dangers of temptation and the fruit of godly living.
-May I live and work each day to Your praise and glory - this I ask in Jesus' precious name, AMEN.
+Open my eyes to see wonderful things in Your law, and may my ear be quick to hear Your voice and my heart ready to obey Your will.
+Thank You for the book of Proverbs and the many teachings on things like practical morality, pleasing the Lord, the value of righteousness, the dangers of temptation, and the fruit of godly living.
+May I live and work each day to Your praise and glory.
+This I ask in Jesus' precious name, AMEN.